RoboLancers/427-Reefscape-2025/readme.md

 # subsystems:
 - Drivetrain: Controls the swerve drive and driver inputs
-- climb: Controls the climb mechanism
+- climb: Controls the climb mechanism.
 - Algae: Controls the algae intake.

 # Setting up a dev container: